rubinius/atom-rubinius-terminal/README.md

 The Rubinius Terminal installs a binary build of Rubinius.
 When a terminal tab or pane is opened, the shell instance is configured so that Rubinius is the active Ruby.

+## Code of Conduct

+Participation in this project is governed by the Rubinius [Code of Conduct](http://rubinius.com/code-of-conduct/).

 ## License

 Rubinius Terminal is licensed under [Mozilla Public License, 2.0](https://www.mozilla.org/MPL/2.0/).
+See the LICENSE file.

 ## Thanks